GOP congressional candidate Dana Rohrabacher is a man of many contrasts.

 He remained actively involved in Libertarian circles throughout the 1970s and was an editorial writer for the Orange County Register, which often espouses Libertarian positions.

 When he went to work for President Reagan as a speech writer 7 1/2 years ago, Rohrabacher switched his voter registration from Libertarian to Republican and disavowed his support for decriminalizing drugs.

 Today, as he campaigns for Congress in the district--which hugs the coast from Torrance to Huntington Beach--Rohrabacher portrays himself as a "Reagan Republican."
 His campaign signs, literature and speeches reinforce his association with Reagan.

-The candidate, 41, would rather discuss his speech-writing for the President's crusade for a drug-free America than his one-time advocacy of decriminalizing drug use.
-He would not say whether he had ever used marijuana when asked last week in an interview.
-Both of Rohrabacher's opponents said they have tried marijuana.
+The 41-year-old-candidate would not say whether he had ever used marijuana when asked last week in an interview.

-Although his campaign tipped off reporters to damaging information about his chief primary opponent, Orange County Supervisor Harriett M. Wieder, Rohrabacher trailed in private campaign polls until his friend, former Marine Lt.
-Col. Oliver North, appeared at campaign events a week before the June primary.
+Although his campaign tipped off reporters to damaging information about his chief primary opponent, Orange County Supervisor Harriett M. Wieder, Rohrabacher trailed in private campaign polls until his friend and one-time associate, former Marine Lt.
+Col. Oliver L. North, appeared at campaign events a week before the June primary.